 Education Student Emergency Fund

 All enrolled students with a major in the College of Education are eligible to apply for emergency funds.
 Students must be in good academic standing and provide a written statement detailing hardship and request for support.
-Funding requests will be reviewed on a case-by-case basis with decisions made within 10 business days.
+Funding requests will be reviewed on a case-by-case basis with decisions usually made within 10 business days.

 Eligibility requirements